 - on an ongoing basis.

-We look at how the provider identifies the learning needs of staff; and whether they have appropriate training to meet their learning needs and to cover the scope of their work.
+We look at how the provider identifies the learning needs of staff, and whether they have the appropriate training to meet their learning needs and to cover the scope of their work.

 As we have said, we do not have a definitive list of mandatory training.
 However, these are examples of training that we would expect to see evidence of:

 - infection control

 - Mental Capacity Act and Deprivation of Liberty Safeguards